convto/bit/README.md

-# bits
+# bit
-This is a bits encoding library.
+This is a bit encoding library.